Arina Averina: 2020

 In 2020, at the first stage of the Grand Prix in Moscow, she withdrew from the competition due to injury.
 At the Russian Championship in February, she became the absolute champion in the individual standings.
 In the Estonian city of Tartu, at the second stage of the Grand Prix, Arina Averina became the absolute champion, having won four gold medals in exercises with a ribbon, ball, hoop and clubs.
-She also won the all-around.

 The remaining 2020 competitive season was curtailed by the coronavirus pandemic.
-At the International Online Tournament "Match Meetings" 2020 she won gold in an exercise with a ball and silver in a hoop.

 2021

 Averina participated in two 2021 World Cups prior to the Olympics, Tashkent and Pesaro.
 At the Tashkent World Cup Averina won gold in ball and clubs, but did not make the podium for all-around, ribbon and hoop.
 At the Pesaro World Cup, she won gold in ribbon and clubs, silver in all-around behind her twin, and bronze in hoop and ball.
 At the European Championships in June, Averina won all-around gold.
 Her final competition prior to the Olympics was supposed to be the Moscow World Challenge Cup in July, but she withdrew and Lala Kramarenko took her place.

 In August at the 2020 Olympic Games in Tokyo, Averina qualified to the rhythmic gymnastics individual all-around final in second place, behind her twin by 0.125 points, and ahead of Israel's Linoy Ashram.
 In the all-around final, Averina scored 102.100 overall after a ribbon routine with obvious errors.
+During her routine, a knot in her ribbon appeared after she stepped on it, which is why she had to grab the replacement Ribbon.
 Arina Averina finished fourth, behind champion Linoy Ashram, silver medalist Dina Averina, and bronze medalist Alina Harnasko.
 This was the first time since the 1996 Olympic Games that a Russian rhythmic gymnast did not win gold.
 After Russian allegations of judging bias in rhythmic gymnastics at the Olympics, FIG investigated and confirmed that the judging panels were fair and impartial.

 In October, Averina competed at the World Championships in Kitakyushu, winning silver in ball behind her sister and finishing sixth with hoop.

+2022

+Following the Russian invasion of Ukraine the FIG banned all Russian and Belarusian Gymnasts until further notice, which is why Averina could only compete in domestic competitions.

+2024

+On February 23, 2024, Arina Averina, like her sister Dina, announced the end of their sports career at age of 25.

 Gymnastics technique

 Arina Averina is known for her pivot turns and clean apparatus handling.
 She can execute a quadruple ring pivot and a triple Kanaeva ring pivot.
-She also frequently adds penchee turns to her retinue of element skills.